aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/imageactivexcontrol/_index.md

 ### getIMEMode() {#getIMEMode--}

+<b>@deprecated.</b> Please use the 'iMEMode' property instead.
 Gets and sets the default run-time mode of the Input Method Editor for the control as it receives focus.

 ```javascript
 getIMEMode() : InputMethodEditorMode;